ValueMelody/melody-auth/docs/email-provider-setup.md

   - Prevents emailing real users during testing.

 ## Priority Between Providers
+- If EMAIL_PROVIDER_NAME is set to a valid provider name, that provider will be used.

+- If EMAIL_PROVIDER_NAME is not set or set to an invalid provider name:
   - Node.js Environment
     - If SMTP_CONNECTION_STRING is defined, SMTP will always be used—regardless of SendGrid, Mailgun, Brevo, Resend or Postmark settings.
     - Otherwise, if more than one API key and sender address are provided (SendGrid, Mailgun, Brevo, Resend, Postmark), SendGrid is used first, then Mailgun, Brevo, Resend and finally Postmark.

   - Cloudflare Environment
     - SMTP settings are ignored.
     - If you set up multiple providers (SendGrid, Mailgun, Brevo, Resend, Postmark), SendGrid takes priority, followed by Mailgun, Brevo, Resend and then Postmark.

 ## Cloudflare Remote/Production Configuration
 1. Navigate to the Cloudflare dashboard -> Go to "Workers & Pages"